Microsoft Corporation’s SWOT Analysis & Recommendations

 3. Stronger security against cybercrime

-Microsoft Corporation is primarily a software business that heavily relies on the popularity of the Windows operating system.
-In this regard, the company has the opportunity to grow based on diversification.
-For example, Microsoft can diversify through new business development or mergers and acquisitions to establish operations in new markets or industries.
-In this way, the company can take advantage of other avenues of business growth [Read: Microsoft’s Generic & Intensive Growth Strategies].
-Another opportunity is for Microsoft to innovate computer hardware products, so as to increase revenues from hardware sales.
-At present, the company’s hardware products are not as competitively strong as the products from other firms in the computer hardware market.
-Also, Microsoft has opportunities to improve the attractiveness of its products through continuous improvement of their security features.
-Thus, the opportunities shown in this area of the SWOT analysis of Microsoft indicates the need for diversification and product improvement.
+Microsoft is primarily a software and online service business that heavily relies on the popularity of the Windows operating system.
+In this regard, the company has the opportunity to grow based on diversification through new business development or mergers and acquisitions to establish operations in new markets or industries.
+For example, the company can diversify by introducing entirely new hardware product lines, or by entering new markets through business acquisitions.
+Taking this strategic route may involve changes in Microsoft’s organizational structure or corporate structure.
+In this way, the business can take advantage of various avenues of business growth where Microsoft’s generic strategy for competitive advantage and intensive growth strategies apply.
+Another opportunity is for the innovation of computer hardware products to increase hardware sales revenues.
+Currently, the company’s hardware products are not as competitively strong as the products from other firms in the computer hardware market.
+Also, the company has opportunities to improve the attractiveness of its products through the continuous improvement of their security features, especially for the protection of data privacy from cyber-attacks.
+Overall, the opportunities shown in this area of the SWOT analysis of Microsoft indicate the need for diversification and product innovation.

-The threats or external strategic factors that reduce or compromise business are considered in this area of the SWOT Analysis model.
-Microsoft’s strategies must address the following threats against its computer hardware and software business:
+The threats or external strategic factors that reduce or compromise business are considered in this area of the SWOT analysis of the computer hardware and software company.
+Microsoft’s strategies must address the following threats to its business:

 1. Cybercrime